-Thanks to Urban Angel for suggesting Bridger as our Baby Name of the Day.
+Thanks to Urban Angel for suggesting our Baby Name of the Day.

-Once upon a time, Bridger – just like Bridge or Bridges – referred to a person who lived near a bridge or earned his living as a bridge keeper, often acting as a toll collector in the days before EZPass.
+Once upon a time, Bridger – along with Bridge or Bridges – referred to a person who lived near a bridge or earned his living as a bridge keeper, collecting tolls in the days before EZPass.

 Tolls made bridges big business throughout much of history.
 One of the oldest surviving bridges dates back to the thirteenth century BC.
 Visit Argolis, Greece and you can still cross the Arkadiko, just like the ancient chariots once did.

 Feudal lords were often required to build and maintain bridges.
 After all, bridges and roads were essential to move armies in case of conflict.

 It became a common occupation, and therefore, a common family-name.